 I wrote down lots of ideas during her keynote, and one note sparked an idea for a blog post here on Reel Librarians.
 At one point, Rempel mentioned Chimamanda Ngozi Adichie’s 2009 TED Talk, “The Danger of a Single Story,” to illustrate how creativity is enhanced by collaboration and by multiple voices.

 “The Danger of a Single Story” by Chimamanda Ngozi Adichie, TED Talks, is licensed under a CC BY NC ND 4.0 license.

 If you have not already watched this TED Talk, then please do so.
-Adichie is so articulate and inspiring, and I found myself connecting to what she said in so many ways.
+Adichie is so inspiring, and I found myself connecting to what she said in so many ways.
 Just one of those ways involves why I began researching portrayals of librarians in film almost 20 years ago and what sustains me to keep doing it.

 Let me pull out a few quotes from Adichie’s talk and explore how, in my mind, they connect to researching reel librarians:

 So that is how to create a single story, show a people as one thing, as only one thing, over and over again, and that is what they become. [at 9:27]

 All of these stories make me who I am.
 But to insist on only those negative stories is to flatten my experience and to overlook the many other stories that formed me. [at 12:58]

 The single story creates stereotypes, and the problem with stereotypes is not that they are untrue, but that they are incomplete.
 They make one story become the only story. [at 13:11]